-for westerly winds, GT45 and GT52 experience similar wake conditions and are positioned approximately perpendicular to the incoming wind.
+number of valid covariance matrices, relatively large wind direction intervals of 240-300 and $< 240^{\circ}$ are chosen.
+Overall, covariances are higher for westerly winds as compared to south and south-westerly winds.
+We relate this mainly to changing wake situations.
+We exemplarily analyse the covariances' dependency on wind direction using turbine pairs GT45-GT46, GT45-GT52 and GT46-GT52.
+While for westerly winds the average covariance of GT45-GT52 is higher than that of GT45-GT46 and GT45-GT52, it is lower for south and south-westerly winds.
+This can be explained because for westerly winds, GT45 and GT52 experience similar wake conditions and are positioned approximately perpendicular to the incoming wind.
 In contrast, for south and south-westerly winds, their wake situation is different, with GT52 placed upstream of GT45.
 Here, GT45-GT46 and GT46-GT52 are subject to more similar wake effects and exhibit higher covariances.
 It should be noted that the number of covariance matrices considered for the different filter criteria varies considerably.

-400 4 Discussion
+4 Discussion

 In the following, we review the lidar- and SCADA-based forecasting methodologies with regard to the impact of wakes and data availability.
-Further, the generation and calibration of the observer-based forecast as well as the aggregation of individual power forecasts by means of a copula approach is discussed.
-Finally, we assess the value of minute-scale power forecasts of offshore wind in a broader context.
+Further, the generation and calibration of the observer-based forecast, as well as the aggregation of individual power forecasts by means of a copula approach, are discussed.
+Finally, we assess the value of minutescale power forecasts of offshore wind in a broader context.

-405 4.1 Lidar- and SCADA-based power forecasts of individual wind turbines
+4.1 Lidar- and SCADA-based power forecasts of individual wind turbines